Xetera/go-disable-unused-checks/README.md

 # Installing

 1. Clone the [go compiler](https://github.com/golang/go)
+2. `git checkout go1.23.1`.
+You can try a newer version if it's available but it might not apply super cleanly.
-2. Figure out if you're gonna blindly copy paste the command below or check the file first.
+3. Figure out if you're gonna blindly copy paste the command below or check the file first.
 It's not being piped into `bash` or anything, what's the worst that can happen right?
-3. Apply the patches `curl -L https://raw.githubusercontent.com/Xetera/go-disable-unused-checks/refs/heads/main/bettergo.patch -o - | git apply --ignore-whitespace`
+4. Apply the patches `curl -L https://raw.githubusercontent.com/Xetera/go-disable-unused-checks/refs/heads/main/bettergo.patch -o - | git apply --ignore-whitespace`
 5. Follow the rest of the instructions to build it from source.
 Good luck, you'll need it.

 ## Tooling